rescrv/consus.io/pages/home.md

 Consus is not currently available.

 We are currently actively developing Consus and an associated tech report describing its inner workings.
-We will be publishing the source code concurrent with the tech report under an open-source license.
+We will be publishing the source code under an open-source license once the tech report is published.